matco/connectiq-tester/README.md

 ```
 In this case, the application will be tested using a Venu 2.

-If you want to specify your own certificate, just run:
+To specify your own certificate, just run:
 ```
 docker run -v /path/to/your/app:/app -w /app ghcr.io/matco/connectiq-tester:latest venu2 certificate/key.der
 ```